 Where to stay

-Camping is prohibited around Morkskie Oko and in Tatra National Park.
+Camping is prohibited around Morskie Oko and in Tatra National Park.
 Luckily many tourist lodges are available, such as the Morskie Oko Moutain Hut.
 It has to be booked by phone, you can find all the information on their official site.

 We stayed in an area called Czerwienne, just outside Zakopane.
 I’m telling you, it is one of the most charming places I have ever been.
-Yes, the cabin was definitely rustic, but the surrounding nature was just incredible.
+Yes, the cabin was definitely rustic, but the surrounding nature was incredible.
 Just take a look above.

 If you prefer to stay in the center of Zakopane, I can highly recommend the beautiful Villa T Apartments & SPA.